 My name is Alastair Cunningham and I formed Scottish Clans and Castles in 2000.
 Our company is based in the heart of the Scottish Borders.

-Our principal activity is designing and arranging bespoke tours of Scotland.
+Our principal activity is designing and arranging bespoke tours of Scotland based around people's interests and our expert knowledge of Scottish culture.
 We also offer personal driver-guided tours throughout Scotland and specialise in taking people to see their traditional clan lands and castles.
-We also arrange castles for groups and those looking for a weekend break.

 The Gathering in Edinburgh